Ringworld: Games

 In 1984, a role-playing game based on this setting was produced by Chaosium named The Ringworld Roleplaying Game.
 Information from the RPG, along with notes composed by RPG author John Hewitt with Niven, was later used to form the "Bible" given to authors writing in the Man-Kzin Wars series.
 Niven himself recommended that Hewitt write one of the stories for the original two MKW books, although this never came to pass.

 Tsunami Games released two adventure games based on Ringworld.
 Ringworld: Revenge of the Patriarch was released in 1992 and Return to Ringworld in 1994.
 A third game, Ringworld: Within ARM's Reach, was also planned, but never completed.

-The video game franchise Halo, created by Bungie and now handled by 343 Industries, took inspiration from the book in the creation and development of its story around the eponymous rings, called Halos.
+The video game franchise Halo, created by Bungie, took inspiration from the book in the creation and development of its story around the eponymous rings, called Halos.
 These are physically similar to the Ringworld, however they are much smaller and do not encircle the star, instead orbiting stars or planets.

 The open source video game Endless Sky features an alien species that creates ringworlds.

-In 2017 Paradox Interactive added a DLC called "Utopia" to their game Stellaris, allowing the player to restore or build ringworlds.
+In 2017, Paradox Interactive added a DLC called "Utopia" to their game Stellaris, allowing the player to restore or build ringworlds.

-In 2021 Mobius Digital added a DLC called "Echoes of the Eye" to their game Outer Wilds, which allows the player to explore a hidden, abandoned ringworld and determine what happened to its inhabitants.
+In 2021, Mobius Digital added a DLC called "Echoes of the Eye" to their game Outer Wilds, which allows the player to explore a hidden, abandoned ringworld and determine what happened to its inhabitants.

 On screen

 There have been many aborted attempts to adapt the novel to the screen.

 In 2001, Larry Niven reported that a movie deal had been signed and was in the early planning stages.

 In 2004, the Sci-Fi Channel reported that it was developing a Ringworld miniseries.
 The series never came to fruition.

 In 2013, it was again announced by the channel, now rebranded as Syfy, that a miniseries of the novel was in development.
-This proposed 4-hour miniseries was being written by Michael R. Perry and would have been a co-production between MGM Television and Universal Cable Productions.
+This proposed four-hour miniseries was being written by Michael R. Perry and would have been a co-production between MGM Television and Universal Cable Productions.

 In 2017, Amazon announced that Ringworld was one of three science fiction series it was developing for its streaming service.
 MGM were again listed as a co-producer.